bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 Stretch goals:

 - Answer the same questions using the Django db shell/SQL (turn in `queries.sql`)
+- Do queries that filter/group on substrings (e.g. how many item names contain "quid")
 - Add views/templates for a "dashboard" that reports the stats (pulling data from the database, so it updates if that data changes)
 - Using tables or charts, summarize answers to the above